 Explore Alaska by Train – Alaska Train Tours

 An Alaska train trip is one wild ride.
 Alaska trains go into the backcountry where cars cannot, and the scenery is spectacular.
-Ride over salmon-filled streams, through mountain tunnels, and on edge of narrow cliffs.
-There are three main options for Alaska train tours: the McKinley Explorer® (part of an Alaska cruise tour), the Alaska Railroad or the White Pass & Yukon railway.
+Ride over salmon-filled streams, through mountain tunnels, and on the edge of narrow cliffs.
+There are three main options for Alaska train tours: the McKinley Explorer® (part of an Alaska cruise tour), the Alaska Railroad, or the White Pass & Yukon railway.

 Here are answers to frequently asked questions about Alaska trains.

 Another Alaska train tour is the White Pass Summit Scenic railroad in Skagway.
 The White Pass & Yukon Railway links Skagway and Whitehorse and takes a narrow-gauge ride in the historic path of prospectors.
-Pass Bridal Veil Falls, Inspiration Point, Dead Horse Gulch plus tunnels, trestles and more on these Alaska train rides.
+Pass Bridal Veil Falls, Inspiration Point, Dead Horse Gulch plus tunnels, trestles, and more on these Alaska train rides.
 And all of this aboard a vintage rebuilt or replica train car.
 Find this Alaska shore excursion and more.

 The Alaska Railroad train trips also feature dining options.